 Successful marketing usually occurs when you speak precisely to your target audience.
 Market segmentation helps you achieve that precision.

-Once you go through the exercise, you may choose to market to only one segment within your target market at any one time or you may choose to reach multiple segments simultaneously.
+Once you go through the exercise, you may choose to market to one segment at any one time.
+Or you may choose to reach multiple segments simultaneously.
 In either case, you now can develop

 - Marketing messages that speak to your target segments